Overview

 Recent Developments (2024–2026)

 The undercount is attributed to: classification of heat deaths as "heart failure" or "dehydration" by doctors unaware of heat attribution guidelines; lack of autopsy protocols for heat deaths; and social stigma around reporting heat fatalities.
+During the 2024 general elections, at least 33 UP polling officers reportedly died from heatstroke at polling stations lacking cooling facilities.
 NDMA and IMD issued 2024 guidelines on heat death identification and mandatory autopsies for suspected heat deaths.
 Bihar, UP, and Rajasthan had the highest heat mortality burden.
-Delhi recorded maximum temperatures exceeding 49°C in May 2024 — the highest in 50+ years.

-UPSC angle: Prelims — India 2024 heatwave: 219 official deaths, estimated 700+; 49°C Delhi record (May 2024).
-Mains (GS3) — undercounting disaster mortality; heat as a notified disaster; urban heat island; climate change projections for heat extremes in India.
+UPSC angle: Prelims — India 2024 heatwave: 360 official deaths; HeatWatch estimate 733; 49°C Delhi record (May 2024); 37 cities above 45°C. Mains (GS3) — undercounting disaster mortality; heat as a notified disaster; urban heat island; climate change projections for heat extremes in India.

 Heat Action Plans — NDMA and IMD Expansion (2024)